Emilie Mehl: 2024

 Media uncovered a document on 27 April 2024 that gives an indication that Mehl has misinformed parliament for more than a year (and as late as March); The document from 2017, establishes that "double authorization" was against Norwegian laws; media showed that the authorities referred to the document in 2019, to show that double authorization was still against the law; Verdens Gang has asked Mehl if she has been misled by PST.
 Earlier (4 November 2022), the leader of the Standing Committee on Justice said that it is incomprehensible that Mehl is not intervening and giving orders to the justice ministry and underlying agencies, regarding answers to questions about the case involving employment termination of a whistleblower at the Norwegian Police Security Service (PST).
 After having whistleblowed - in regard to Benedicte Bjørnland, Roger Berg and Kaare Songstad - the whistleblower was told that he would need two authorities to give him authorization - for access to classified information: a (relevant) police chief and also the chief of PST.
 In a 2 November reply to Ingvild Wetrhus Thorsvik of the Standing Committee on Justice, Mehl claimed that such "double authorization" is required by law; however, on 4 November media revealed that 3 documents from the justice ministry from 2017, 2019 and 2020 say otherwise.
 Carl I. Hagen, a member of the Standing Committee on Scrutiny and Constitutional Affairs sent questions to Mehl, asking her how many PST servicemen already have been subjected to "double authorization".
 As of 5 November 2022, Thorsvik has sent additional questions to Mehl.

 Mehl caused some controversy in October when she describes Innlandet county mayor Thomas Breen to be "prostituting himself to the Conservative Party" over the county's decision to close down several upper secondary schools.
 Both Breen and his deputy retorted that Mehl should focus on her duties as justice minister.
 Mehl countered with arguing that she had the right to care about the closure of schools because she is an elected member of parliament and representative of her local county chapter in Hedmark.
 She further encouraged Breen and his deputy to reverse their decision to close down the schools.
 Prime Minister Jonas Gahr Støre later criticsed her comment, calling it "unacceptable".
-He did however share general criticism against Breen, emphasising that "schools are more then just buildings" and cited the importance of securing good schools and learning.
+He did however share general criticism against Breen, emphasising that "schools are more than just buildings" and cited the importance of securing good schools and learning.